wszramkowska/TechnicalArt/DevelopmentJournal/Fire Particle Effect.md

 ##### Unreal Documentation

-- An opening paragraph about the source stating the author, developer or organisation, this paragraph should explain the source's influence, credentials, critical reception, awards, reputation or any issues with the source.
-For example, if the source is not reputable.
-If the source is a game, the issues that occurred during development or if had a poor launch.
-- List the aspects analysed in reference to the current task.
-- An ending paragraph stating what you enjoyed or disliked, what you agreed with or not agree with.

 When looking at Unreal documentation I found there was actually quite a lot of information about Niagara (Niagara Overview | Unreal Engine 4.27 Documentation | Epic Developer Community, s.d.).
 I mainly looked at the core Niagara Components and the available templates, but there was also a section on Niagara Paradigms which was an interesting read and something I could potentially use in the future.